GeorgeQuantAnalyst/crypto-trading-bootcamp/docs/cryptocurrencies/top-10-cryptocurrencies.md

 Ripple's primary goal is to provide a fast and secure way for financial institutions to settle cross-border payments.
 Its network allows banks and other financial institutions to send and receive payments in different currencies in real-time, with very low transaction fees.

 ### Significant forks
-There are several forks of the Ripple network that have emerged since the network was created.
-However, since Ripple is a private company and Ripple Labs controls the network, not all of these forks are official.
+**Official forks**:

-One of the official forks is the XRP Ledger, which is an open blockchain and platform for digital payments.
+* XRP Ledger: Open blockchain and platform for digital payments.
 The XRP Ledger is designed to be faster and cheaper than Bitcoin and other cryptocurrencies.
 It also allows developers to create their own tokens that can be used for various purposes, such as ICOs.

-Another fork of the Ripple network is Stellar, which was created by Jed McCaleb, a co-founder of Ripple.
+* Stellar: Created by Jed McCaleb, a co-founder of Ripple.
 Stellar focuses on financial services for the poor and supports fast and inexpensive international payments.
 Stellar uses its own consensus mechanism, which is called the Stellar Consensus Protocol.

+**Unofficial forks**:
+* Ripple Cash
+* RippleFox

+{: .note }
-There are also other unofficial forks of the Ripple network, such as Ripple Cash, RippleFox, and others, which attempt to provide alternative ways to use the Ripple network.
-However, most of these forks do not have the same support and recognition as the official XRP Ledger and Stellar.
+Most of these unofficial forks do not have the same support and recognition as the official XRP Ledger and Stellar.

 ## Cardano (ADA)
 2017